 Reset Shader Cache is a great utility available inside the Radeon Settings.
-It helps clear out shader cache that builds up over time and helps improve performance in games.
-However, sometimes older shader cache can get corrupted causing problems.
+It helps clear out the shader cache that builds up over time and helps improve performance in games.
+However, sometimes, older shader cache can get corrupted, causing problems.
 So it’s great to reset it every now and then to ensure games run buttery smooth.

 And there you have it, folks.
 This was our dedicated and definitive guide to using the best AMD settings in the Radeon control panel.
-Every tweak made above is focused on getting you the best performance possible without compromising visuals.
+Every tweak above focuses on getting you the best performance possible without compromising visuals.
 So, I hope it helps you squeeze that extra bit of performance out of your AMD GPU.